jnaidu/IoTGitBook/iot_use_case.md

 | deviceId | String | True | Id of the device that needs to be activated |

 ### Create Event Source And Threshold Policy For The Device
+In order to receive an event from the device, we will have to create an event source with the deviceId and the eventTemplateId.